yohannesm/simple-q/Analytics-Design.md

 ## Requirements:
 -   Handle large write volume: Billions write events per day.
 -   Handle large read volume: Read/Query patterns with time series related metrics.
--   Provide metrics with customers with at most one hour delay.
+-   Provide metrics to customers with at most one hour delay.
 -   Run with minimum downtime.
 -   Ability to reprocess historical data in case of bugs in the processing logic.